Professor Mark Clatworthy

 Biography

 Mark is Professor of Accounting at the University of Bristol Business School.
-He is the current President of the European Accounting Association (2023-2025) and joint editor of Accounting and Business Research.
+He is joint editor of Accounting and Business Research, a member of the ICAEW Research Advisory Board and also sits on EFRAG's Academic Panel.
+He was President of the European Accounting Association between 2023 and 2025.

 Mark's research investigates the usefulness of financial reporting information in capital markets and he teaches financial reporting and financial statement analysis.
-He obtained a BSc and PhD in Accounting from Cardiff University, where he was Professor of Accounting until 2013.
+He obtained his BSc and PhD in Accounting from Cardiff University.

 He was previously a member of the Research Panel of the Institute of Chartered Accountants of Scotland and of the Academic Panel of the UK Financial Reporting Council.

 Mark's research investigates the usefulness of financial reporting information in capital markets and he teaches financial reporting and financial statement analysis.
-He obtained a BSc and PhD in Accounting from Cardiff University, where he was Professor of Accounting until 2013.
+He obtained his BSc and PhD in Accounting from Cardiff University.

 He was previously a member of the Research Panel of the Institute of Chartered Accountants of Scotland and of the Academic Panel of the UK Financial Reporting Council.